mfelleisen/PillWars/README.md

 A _human player_ can navigate his fighter with either mouse clicks

-- button-down in the yellow space of a fighter changes its direction
+- button-down in the transparent gray space of a fighter changes its direction
 - button-down in any white space moves "my" fighter straight ahead
 - button-down on an "enemy" "fires" IF the fighter is "on" the enemy